 M&A is a key growth strategy going forward for the company in order for us to execute on the multibrand strategy and also further diversify away from brand concentration risks.
 We have already identified several targets but to the extent permitted due to our recurring losses from operations and an accumulated deficit, we will evaluate and opportunistically execute on strategic joint ventures (JV), potential investments and acquisition opportunities across the value-chain with a focus on supplementing and/or complementing our existing products, sales channels, customer-base and/or allow us to optimize our existing brand marketing and sales channel management capabilities.
-Apart from executing acquisitions with considerations paid through share exchanges, we are also raising funds from investors to have an option to acquire companies through a mixture of cash and shares.
+Apart from executing acquisitions with considerations paid through a mixture of cash and shares.